sighingnow/jekyll-gitbook/_pages/Digital.md

 -  Templates can be used to send messages from flow to the end users through various digital channels.
 -  Template text can include simple text, URLs or forms.

+Each kind of template has different set of parameters depending on the type of digital channel which it is intended for.
 - To create a template for any kind of digital channel, login to Connect Portal, then go to ***Tools*** -> ***Templates*** and press ***Add new Template*** button.

 ![DC_Lab.12.12_Create_Connect_1](/assets/images/DC_Lab_12.12._Create_Connect_1.png)